 The tricuspid valve is the most apically (or caudally) placed valve with largest orifice among the four valves.9 The tricuspid apparatus includes leaflets or cusps, chordae and papillary muscles, and tricuspid annulus in addition to the right atrium and right ventricle (Fig. 51–1).

 Relationship of the tricuspid valve to the aortic valve, conduction tissue and other surrounding anatomical structures.
 AL, anterior leaflet; APC, anteroposterior commissure; ASC, anteroseptal commissure; AVN, atrioventricular node; LCS, left coronary sinus; PL, posterior leaflet; PSC, posteroseptal commissure; RCS, right coronary sinus; SL, septal leaflet.

 The tricuspid annulus is oval in shape and becomes more circular when dilated.
 The annulus has a complex nonplanar shape with the posteroseptal portion being the lowest and the anteroseptal being the highest.9 It tends to become more planar with moderate or severe “functional” tricuspid regurgitation.
 The annular orifice area is approximately 20% larger than the mitral annulus area, with a major diameter of 3.0 to 3.5 cm in adults.
 The larger orifice provides for the inflow to occur at lower velocities and lower pressure decreases.
-Both early and late diastolic velocities are lower than the mitral ...
+Both early and late diastolic velocities are lower than ...